srsudar/eg/eg/examples/echo.md

-# Note on Referring to Variables
+# Note on Referencing Variables

 In these examples, when the environment variable `EDITOR` is referenced it is surrounded by curly braces: `${EDITOR}`.
 In the examples shown above, `$EDITOR`